vmware-tanzu/community-edition/docs/site/content/docs/latest/knative-config.md

     ```shell
     watch kubectl get pods --namespace example
     ```
-1. At this point must configure DNS so that you are able to reach your service.
+1. At this point, you must configure DNS so that you are able to reach your service.
 Knative provides three possible types of DNS configurations; Magic DNS (xip.io), Real DNS, and Temporary DNS.
 In this example, we will use Magic DNS (xip.io) as it is easy to install and requires no configuration.
 Run the Magic DNS job provided by Knative.

     ```shell
     kubectl apply --filename https://github.com/knative/serving/releases/download/v0.18.0/serving-default-domain.yaml